West Coast Swing: An Appreciation

 As an added bonus, I'll also delve into the deeper esthetic aspect of West Coast Swing ("WCS" for short) for those who might already be familiar with it and, as was the case for me, got interested in the wider context of dance in general as an artistic medium and as a language of bodily motion

 This no-frills web page is chock-full of photolinks to videos of WCS dances.
 Click the photo to see the video.
-With a focus on WCS Followers, the links comprise my careful selection of favorites collected over the past several years.
+With a focus on WCS Followers, the links comprise my careful selection of favorites collected over many years of studying world-class champion dances on the Internet.
 I also include some Introductory sections highlighting aspects of WCS.
 Enjoy...

 West Coast Swing is growing world-wide but large areas of the world have no convenient access to capable WCS instructors.
 If you don't live conveniently near a ballroom studio where WCS is taught and socially danced (I haven't for many years), you can try the Youtube instructional videos.
 Or a good way at home to learn and practice patterns is using instructional DVDs.
 The set I bought some years ago and have direct experience with was the superb 3-DVD set that could be purchased from Ben Morris's web site.
 The set had professional production values featuring world-class dancers Ben Morris and Melissa Rutz.
 I continue to use the set as an encyclopedia of WCS patterns.
 Unfortunately, as of this writing, that set seems to be unavailable.
 You may be able to find the first disk of that excellent set as a paid video on Ben Morris's Youtube channel.